-Foreign worker restrictions ‘should not’ include casual labour
+Groups lobby against foreign worker restrictions for seasonal labour

 The proposed new law has been drafted in response to a 2014 referendum that called for restrictions on foreign workers.
 The vote put Switzerland on a direct collision course with the European Union for threatening the free movement of workers accord.

-The Swiss parliament has thrashed out a compromise solution that is acceptable to Brussels, but not to rightwing Swiss political parties.
-In June, the government sent the draft regulation out for public consultation.
+The Swiss parliamentexternal link has thrashed out a compromise solution that is acceptable to Brussels, but not to rightwing Swiss political parties.
+In June, the government sent the draft regulationexternal link out for public consultation.

 If adopted, it would force employers to prove that they have done everything to find a Swiss candidate for an open position before allowing a foreigner to fill the post – but only in industries with a national unemployment rate of at least 5%.